RCZhao/ShearCo/README.md

 ## Features
 * calculates the galaxy-shear correlation functions (galaxy-galaxy lensing signal)
-* independent on the number of objects
+* independent of the number of objects
 * works with masks
 * works on any survey footprint
 * binning in angular or comoving coordinates